tylerwolverton/Guildhall/PhysicsSandbox/ReadMe.md

 - [x] Add `drag` to the `Rigidbody2D`, defaulted to 0
 - [x] Allow user to adjust object drag when selected [minimum of 0]
     - [x] Suggested keys are `:` and `\'`
-- [-] Switch to use a fixed time step
+- [x] Switch to use a fixed time step
     - [x] Add a `Clock` class
         - [x] Engine should have a `Master` clock that is creaetd, that all clocks use as their parent by default
         - [x] Be sure to update your clock system in `App::BeginFrame`